neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/01-compute.png)

 ## Deploy Neo4j
 There are a number of ways to deploy Neo4j on GCP.
-We're going to deploy on IaaS using Google Deployment Manager from the CLI.
+We're going to deploy on IaaS using Google Deployment Manager and the CLI.
 To get started with that, go [here](IaaS/README.md).